MakinBacon writes on a variety of topics across the internet and loves finding new ways to celebrate and look at the world.

-The Teenage Mutant Ninja Turtles, like many animated cartoon stories and characters, were first introduced in comic book form, and from there merchandising of the TMNT's eventually brought them to the attention of producers, who started work on the first Teenage Mutant Ninja Turtles TV series.
+The Teenage Mutant Ninja Turtles, like many animated cartoon stories and characters, were first introduced in comic book form.
+From there, merchandising of the TMNTs eventually brought them to the attention of producers, who started work on the first Teenage Mutant Ninja Turtles TV series.

 Other than a couple of years, the Teenage Mutant Ninja Turtles have had a television presence since 1987, including when they went to a live-action format for 1997 and 1998.
 There have also been several feature films, a concert tour, and some food tie-ins as well, making them very popular over the years.